K-pop boy band BTS faces boycott calls in China over Korean War comment

 That was a reference to Mao Anying, the son of Communist China founder Mao Zedong, who was killed at age 28 by an American airstrike during the Korean War.
 Despite the rhetorical flourish, BTS singer RM is not 28, but 26.

-John Delury, professor of Chinese studies at South Korea’s Yonsei University, said it was unclear how much genuine grass-roots outrage there was in China over the BTS comment.
+John Delury, a professor of Chinese studies at Yonsei University, said it was unclear how much genuine grass-roots outrage there was in China over the BTS comment.
 Chinese state-run tabloid Global Times appeared to have played a role in whipping up anger, he said.

 “It’s such an innocuous statement,” he said, after watching a video of the BTS speech.
 “It’s so random.”